Okay, so you be the judge.

 Also, you or your little one may be allergic to something, either environmental or a certain food.
 You may want to schedule an appointment with an allergist to find out.

 Here's to happy stomachs and tummies!

 Follow Me on You Tube for great videos and tips!
 I hope this website helps and that you find relief too!
 Please share if it has.

-Note: My allergies are not severe enough in which I need an epinephrine pen.
+Note: My allergies as well as my kiddos are not severe enough in which we need an epinephrine pen.